AntonVanAssche/joke-bot/README.md

 ```

 That's it!
 You can now use the bot by sending a message to the bot with the `!joke` command.
-If you encountered any issues while installing the bot, feel free to [report them here](https://github.com/AntonVanAssche/joke-bot/issues/new).
+If you encountered any issues while installing the bot, feel free to [report them](https://github.com/AntonVanAssche/joke-bot/issues/new).

 ## Contributing